garrandall/popular-music-data/tracks/am-i-wrong-nico-vinz.md

 For thinkin' that we could be something for real?
 Now am I wrong
 For tryin' to reach the things that I can't see?
-But that's just how I feel (Ooh, ooh)
+But that's just how I feel (Oh oh
-That's just how I feel (Ooh, ooh)
+That's just how I feel (Oh oh
 That's just how I feel
-Trying to reach the things that I can't see (Ooh, ooh, see, see)
+Trying to reach the things that I can't see (Oh oh see, see)

 Am I trippin' for having a vision?